chimo173/maven-surefire/README.md

 The following are features that we would like to have but are yet to be supported.

-1. Randomize every test in a class (mostly done by Jon already)
-  - Randomize with seed, prints the seed somewhere
-2. Have surefire reports save the order in which the test classes are run
+1. Have surefire reports save the order in which the test classes are run
-3. Allow one to get just the test order list without running tests
+2. Allow one to get just the test order list without running tests
-4. Reverse mode
+3. Reverse mode
+4. Have Surefire fix order-dependent tests observed in last run